Constipation Causing Back Pain - Are You Feeling The Strain?

-Too much sitting around and not enough exercise can cause muscles to weaken and this includes your intestinal muscles.
+As too much sitting around and not enough exercise can cause muscles to weaken, and this includes your intestinal muscles.

-So if you are suffering from a bout of constipation make an effort to get yourself active again.
+So, if you're suffering from a bout of constipation make an effort to get yourself active again.

 This will strengthen your muscles and get your internal organs working and moving again including your bowels.

-Also yoga is great for keeping your internal organs healthy and working well too.
+Also yoga is great for keeping your internal organs healthy and functioning well too.